 Here, then, is a partial list of 6 examples of the major wildcards that are not usually included in that 8 to 12 percent of Construction costs, and yet could have a significant impact on the Pre construction costs.

-Structural engineering, Geotechnical reports, surveys, energy consultants, etc. These services may or may not be required by the city as a condition of the permit.
-Depending on the nature of your project, they could also be a significant part of your preconstruction costs.
+Structural engineering, geotechnical reports, surveys, energy consultants, etc. can impact your costs.
+These services may or may not be required by the city as a condition of the permit.
+Depending on the nature of your project, they could also be a significant part of your pre-construction costs.

 Most go smoothly, but they can also be contentious, extending the schedule and requiring additional documentation, changes in submittals, etc. Again, determined by how aggressive the client wishes to be in the face of potential opposition to the project by neighbors or by City Hall.

-While Building Solutions usually only has about three iterations; You will always realize the benefits of your swift and final decisions.
+While Building Solutions usually only has about three iterations, you will always realize the benefits of your swift and final decisions.
 Often, clients discover that they want to rework their plans, adding additional costs to the pre-construction area of the project.

-Examples of possible additional documents include HOA approval, Insurance or other legal documents, Financial Documents required by Funding agencies, etc.
+Examples of possible additional documents include HOA approval, Insurance or other legal documents, financial documents required by funding agencies, etc.

 As you can see, clients can have a significant impact on pre-construction, and it’s the job of the design professional to guide you through the process in the most cost-effective way possible.

 A talented service provider is always mindful of these variables, and will always endeavor to guide their clients through these changes, fully informing their choices with solid financial guidance.
 A well-designed pre-construction process will automatically accommodate the inevitable human realities and keep costs down as much as possible and a well constructed design contract will limit the clients financial commitment to the design process and give them an easy out should they suddenly need it.
 The pre-construction process should be economically conservative, and optimistic overall.